-As of 2001, state vocational rehabilitation (VR) programs cannot count placements in segregated work as an employment outcome under the Rehabilitation Act of 1973, which authorizes public funding for employment services for individuals with disabilities.
-13 In 2014, the Workforce Innovation and Opportunity Act (WIOA) amended the Rehabilitation Act to "maximize opportunities for individuals with disabilities, including individuals with the most significant disabilities, for CIE."
-14 The WIOA amendments included a host of requirements around career counseling, informed choice and, among others, promoting self-advocacy and self-determination.
-15
+As of 2001, state vocational rehabilitation programs cannot count placements in segregated work as an "employment outcome" under the Rehabilitation Act of 1973, which authorizes public funding for employment services for individuals with disabilities.
+And, in 2014, the Workforce Innovation and Opportunity Act (WIOA) amended the Rehabilitation Act to "maximize opportunities for individuals with disabilities, including individuals with the most significant disabilities, for competitive integrated employment."
+The WIOA amendments included a host of requirements around career counseling, informed choice and, among others, promoting self-advocacy and self-determination.

 The number of subminimum workers is steadily declining.
-The United States Governmental Accounting Office (GAO) in 2001 estimated that there were appropriately 424,000 workers with disabilities receiving a subminimum wage from 5,612 certificate holders.
-16 By 2019, GAO estimated these numbers dropped to approximately 120,000 workers with disabilities employed by 1,567 certificate holders.
-17 In May 2023, the U.S. DOL's listing of certificate holders indicates
+The United States Governmental Accounting Office (GAO) in 2001 estimated that there were appropriately 424,000 workers with